dreamcatcher-tech/dreamcatcher-tech/website/blog/2024-10-15-napp-package-format.md

 * **Testing and Validation**: Provision of tests and example runs to assess package functionality and estimate execution costs prior to deployment.

+## The API gateway

+If we have a standard way to make API calls out, then a hosting platform can allow consumers to have a single billing relationship with the hoster, but be consuming a plethora of API services that have a billing relationship with the hoster or some other providing party.
+The end consumers do not have to bother themselves with half a dozen different API keys and accounts that they have to manage, they simply pay the hoster for what they consume.

+The gateway being a json interface allows mocking and switching of the gateway dependency, so a napp execution can be moved between hosters, and between gateway providers, and still be assured of correct functionality.

 ## Use Cases and Applications

 ### Serverless Platform Integration